sinaro/prs-training-uio/README.md

 ```

 ## Questions and comments
-Please do no hesitate to get in touch with me in case you have any questions or comments (sina.rostami@farmasi.uio.no).
+Please do no hesitate to get in touch in case you have any questions or comments (sina.rostami@farmasi.uio.no).
 A 30 to 45 minute Zoom meeting is scheduled for Friday, October 7th at 13.00 for those who would like to discuss anything related to this session (if interested, send an email).

 ## Acknowledgements
-I would like to thank Nasimeh Naseri who contributed to this document (compatibility with Mac OS).
+I would like to thank Nasimeh Naseri who contributed to this document by testing compatibility with Mac OS.